 NBA Game Summary - Memphis at Dallas

-Dallas, TX (Sports Network) - Jason Terry scored 23 points and Dirk Nowitzki added 20 as Dallas used a third-quarter surge and held on late to down Memphis, 106-101, at American Airlines Center.
+Dallas, TX (Sports Network) - Michael Finley scored 23 points and Dirk Nowitzki added 22 points and 13 rebounds, as the Dallas Mavericks rolled to a 112-88 victory over the Memphis Grizzlies at the American Airlines Center.

 Erick Dampier had 13 points and a game-high 18 rebounds for the Mavericks, who remained unbeaten through their first three games.

 "You finally saw the real Dampier," said Dallas head coach Don Nelson, who won his 300th game as the team's head coach.
 "He and Nowitzki rebounded, scored an did all the things you would expect them to do."

 Pau Gasol scored 18 points while Stromile Swift had 16 points and 11 rebounds for the Grizzlies, who scored 35 points in the first quarter but were held to 35 points in the entire second half.

 A jumper by Swift gave Memphis its largest lead at 35-22 with 30 seconds left in the first quarter.
 A layup by Earl Watson put the Grizzlies up 42-30 with 8:54 remaining in the second.

 However, Dallas used a 27-11 run the rest of the quarter to take a four-point edge into halftime.
 A basket by Devin Harris gave the Mavericks their first lead of the period at 52-50 with 2:49 left.
 Alan Henderson' layup with 10 seconds remaining in the half capped the run and made it a 57-53 contest.

 A 20-5 run to start the third gave Dallas a 19-point lead.
 Harris ended the spurt with a jumper that made it 77-58 with 4:32 left in the third.
 The Mavericks took an 85-68 advantage into the fourth.